marceldobehere/MaslOS-2/README.md

  - Make sure your gcc version is 9.4.0 or lower maybe
  - Make sure your ld version is 2.34 or lower maybe

-Go into the MaslOS2 Folder and run the RUN.sh file
+Go into the MaslOS2 Folder and run the CRUN.sh file